tomtang502/tomtang502.github.io/_news/announcement_0.md

 related_posts: false
 ---

-AI Toolbox is a GUI of foundamental modern machine learning algorithms that enable.
+AI Toolbox is a GUI of foundamental modern machine learning algorithms that enable prototyping and visualization of network used in ML based data analysis.
 It was my term project for the course <a href="http://www.cs.cmu.edu/~112-f22/syllabus.html">15112</a> at CMU, and it won best (it's actually the second best) project award from 15112.
 This project is now sold to American Institute of AI and is reported as campus news <a href="https://www.cmu.edu/news/stories/archives/2023/september/student-built-ai-tool-licensed-for-workforce-development">here</a>.

 #### Features of AI Toolbox